Software engineering intelligence platform Code Climate raises $50M

 Transparency

-Code Climate’s raise comes amid a flurry of activity across the space, with LinearB recently locking down $16 million in funding to bring contextual metrics to software development project management, shortly after Jellyfish secured $31.5 million for a similar proposition.
+Code Climate’s raise comes amid a flurry of activity across the space, with LinearB recently locking down $16 million in funding to bring contextual metrics to software development project management and Jellyfish securing $31.5 million for a similar proposition.

-Ultimately, it’s all about bringing transparency to the software engineering mix, ensuring the managers and decision-makers are operating on data rather than perceptions or gut instinct — this is a trend that is permeating just about every industry, from sales to city planning.
+It’s all about bringing transparency to the software engineering mix, ensuring managers and decision-makers are operating on data rather than perceptions or gut instinct — this is a trend permeating just about every industry, from sales to city planning.

-Prior to now, Code Climate had raised around $15 million, and its latest $50 million cash injection included investments by PSG, Union Square Ventures, Foundry Group, Lerer Hippeau Ventures, and NextView Ventures.
+Code Climate had previously raised around $15 million, and its latest $50 million cash injection included investments from PSG, Union Square Ventures, Foundry Group, Lerer Hippeau Ventures, and NextView Ventures.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: